Senforsce/orch8rion/_docs/content/docs/dd-trace-go/custom-trace.md

 import "net/http"

-//orchestrion:ignore I don't want any of this to be instrumented, ever. func noInstrumentationThere() {
+//orch8rion:ignore I don't want any of this to be instrumented, ever. func noInstrumentationThere() {
-  // Orchestrion will never add or modify any code in this function
+  // Orch8rion will never add or modify any code in this function
   // ... etc ...
 }

 func definitelyInstrumented() {
-  // Orchestrion may add or modify code in this function
+  // Orch8rion may add or modify code in this function
   // ... etc ...

-  //orchestrion:ignore This particular database connection will NOT be instrumented db, err := db.Open("driver-name", "database=example")
+  //orch8rion:ignore This particular database connection will NOT be instrumented db, err := db.Open("driver-name", "database=example")

-  // Orchestrion may add or modify code further down in this function
+  // Orch8rion may add or modify code further down in this function
   // ... etc ...
 }
 ```

 {{<callout emoji="⚠️">}}
-In certain cases, `orchestrion` adds instrumentation on the library side
+In certain cases, `orch8rion` adds instrumentation on the library side
 (sometimes referred to as _callee_ instrumentation; as opposed to _call site_
 instrumentation).